 The Public Information Officer oversees the responsibility required by the Texas Public Information Act (TPIA) to work with the members of the general public in providing access to publicly available information that is collected or maintained by the Huntsville Independent School District.Texas Government Code, Chapter 552, gives the public the right to access government records; and an officer for public information and the officer’s agent may not ask why you want them.
 All government information is presumed to be available to the public.
 Certain exceptions may apply to the disclosure of the information (*see Request for Confidential Educational Records section below).
-Governmental bodies shall promptly release requested information that is not confidential by law, either constitutional, statutory, or by judicial decision, or information for which an exception to disclosure has not been sought.All Public Information Requests are protected under the Texas Public Information Act and must be submitted in writing to include the specific information being requested.
+Governmental bodies shall promptly release requested information that is not confidential by law, either constitutional, statutory, or by judicial decision, or information for which an exception to disclosure has not been sought.All Public Information Requests also referred to as Open Records Requests are protected under the Texas Public Information Act and must be submitted in writing to include the specific information being requested.
 To expedite responses, please submit all requests for public information in writing and include the following information:

 - Phone number

 - Manner in which responsive information, if available, should be sent

 Requests for confidential student educational records are protected by Federal Educational Rights to Privacy Act or FERPA and will be processed as such.
 FERPA is a FEDERAL statute, also known as the the Buckley Amendment of 1974, that protects the privacy of a Student's Educational Record.
 It applies to all Educational Agencies or Institutions that receive funds under any program administered by the Secretary of Education.

 What are Educational Records?